wltrimbl/UTK-MGRAST/lessons/trimble-NCBI-lesson.md

 Do you notice the difference in these two commands?
 Let's breakdown the command here:

-#.  `http://eutils.ncbi.nlm.nih.gov/entrez/eutils/efetch.fcgi?`  This is is the name of the server and the path to the API script on the server.
+*  `http://eutils.ncbi.nlm.nih.gov/entrez/eutils/efetch.fcgi?`  This is is the name of the server and the path to the API script on the server.
 Efetch, esummary, esearch are different API scripts here.
-#.  `db=nuccore`  This command tells the NCBI API which database to search.
-Other databases that the NCBI has available can be found [here](http://www.ncbi.nlm.nih.gov/books/NBK25497/table/chapter2.T._entrez_unique_identifiers_ui/?report=objectonly)
+*  `db=nuccore`  This command tells the NCBI API which **database** to search.
+NCBI's databases are listed [here](http://www.ncbi.nlm.nih.gov/books/NBK25497/table/chapter2.T._entrez_unique_identifiers_ui/?report=objectonly)  and include bioproject, genome, nuccore, pubmed, pmc, and sra.
-#.  `id=CP000962`  This fields specifies the ID of the genome you want.
+*  `id=CP000962`  This fields specifies the ID of the genome you want.
-#.  `rettype=gb`  This field specifies the format of data to be returned.
+*  `rettype=gb`  This field specifies the format of data to be returned.
 You'll note that this changed between the two URLs above.
 In the first, we asked for only the FASTA sequence, while in the second, we asked for the Genbank file.
 What you can put here depends on which database you use, and the documentation is elusive but useful:

     valid values of retmode and rettype(http://www.ncbi.nlm.nih.gov/books/NBK25499/table/chapter4.T._valid_values_of__retmode_and/?report=objectonly)

+retmode can be xml or text; rettype can be fatsta, gb, gbwithparts, and some others formats for things like paper abstracts in the the non-sequence databases.

 NCBI's database objects can be updated, and when they are, the version number is incremented: see the discussion [here](http://www.ncbi.nlm.nih.gov/Class/MLACourse/Modules/Format/exercises/qa_accession_vs_gi.html).
 Specifying the version number of the sequence can assure repeatability if obsolescence.